Positive Modal Logic Beyond Distributivity: Normal Modal Extension

 \subsection{Sahlqvist Correspondence}

-In this section we extend the results from Section~\ref{subsec:corr} to obtain Sahlqvist correspondence for modal L-frames.
-Interestingly, our definition of a Sahlqvist consequence pair is closely aligned to Sahlqivst formulae from normal modal logic (see e.g.~\cite[Definition~3.51]{BRV01}).
+We extend the results from Section~\ref{subsec:corr} to obtain Sahlqvist correspondence for modal L-frames.
+Our definition of a Sahlqvist consequence pair is closely aligned to Sahlqivst formulae from normal modal logic (see e.g.~\cite[Definition~3.51]{BRV01}).
 To account for the additional relation in the definition of a modal L-model, we work with a first-order logic with an extra binary relation symbol (compared to Section~\ref{subsec:corr}).
 That is, we let $\FOL_2$ be the first-order logic with a unary predicate for each proposition letter and two binary predicates $S$ (corresponding to the partial order) and $R$ (corresponding to the modal relation).
-Every modal L-model $\mo{M}$ gives rise to a first-order structure $\mo{M}^{\circ}$ for $\FOL_2$ in the obvious way.
+We write $\SOL_2$ for the second-order logic with the same predicates where we allow quantification over unary predicates.
+Every modal L-model $\mo{M}$ gives rise to a first-order structure $\mo{M}^{\circ}$ for $\FOL_2$ in the obvious way, and similarly every modal L-frame $\mo{X}$ yields a structure $\mo{X}^{\circ}$ where we can interpret $\SOL_2$-formulae with no free predicates.
 We extend the standard translation from Definition~\ref{def:st} to a translation $\st_x : \lan{L}_{\Box\!\Diamond} \to \FOL_2$ by adding the clauses